Mayor Adams asks NY lawmakers to shoulder half of migrant costs in Albany visit

 - Oops!Something went wrong.Please try again later.

-ALBANY — Mayor Adams visited Albany on Tuesday to urge New York state lawmakers who hold sway over city resources to increase aid for the migrant crisis, asking for the state to cover 50% of the city’s migrant costs.
+ALBANY, N.Y. — Mayor Eric Adams visited Albany on Tuesday to urge New York state lawmakers who hold sway over city resources to increase aid for the migrant crisis, asking for the state to cover 50% of the city’s migrant costs.

 “We are not out of the woods,” Adams, a former state senator, testified at a joint hearing of the state Senate and Assembly in the Legislative Office Building.